cwaldbieser/txcas/docs/user_realms.rst

     reason.
   * :option:`attribs`: A comma separated list of attributes that the realm should attempt to populate during avatar generation.
+  * :option:`aliases`: A comma separated list of aliases that is the same length as the :option:`attribs` option.
+Each attribute fetched will be mapped to the alias name indicated.
+  * :option:`service_based_attribs`: 1 (Tue) or 0 (False).
+Defaults to False.
+    If this option is selected *and* a service manager plugin is used, the service entry for the current service will be used to look up a list of attributes or a mapping of attributes-to-aliases.
+Whether a list or a mapping, the data should be located under the **attributes** key of the service registry entry.
+If that key is not present for a particular entry the :option:`attribs` and :option:`aliases` options above will be used to compute the attributes to add to the realm.

 If you have added additional plugins to your :file:`$TXCAS/twisted/plugins` folder, additional option values may be available.
 The plugin documentation